Kingman Brewster Jr.: Education and war years

 Like many students at the time, he was an ardent opponent of the US entering World War II and was an outspoken noninterventionist.
-He idolized fellow antiwar activist Charles Lindbergh, was entranced by Lindbergh's Trans-Atlantic flight, and remained (in his words) "bug-eyed about aviation" his entire life.
+Brewster idolized fellow antiwar activist Charles Lindbergh, was entranced by Lindbergh's Trans-Atlantic flight, and remained (in his words) "bug-eyed about aviation" his entire life.
 He invited Lindbergh in 1940 to speak at Yale.
 At the time of the invitation, Lindbergh was the nation's best-known isolationist and the most prominent private citizen opposed to the war.
 He and Lindbergh strategized on the America First Committee, which Brewster had founded, along with other students at Yale, after the fall of France.

 The founding members of the AFC included many of the East Coast universities' best and the brightest, from valedictorians to football all-Americans to campus newspaper editors.
 Many of the men later achieved national reputations.
 They included future President Gerald Ford; the first director of the Peace Corps, Sargent Shriver; future Supreme Court justice Potter Stewart, and US Representative Jonathan Brewster Bingham.
 The AFC became the most prominent organization in the struggle to keep America out of the European war.

 Brewster also took great care to ensure that the noninterventionist movement on campus was not led by social outcasts or malcontents but by "students who had attained relative respect and prominence during their undergraduate years."
 He emphasized repeatedly that his group represented mainstream campus opinion and that its views were "in agreement with the great majority of Americans of all ages."

 Before the end of his senior year, he had officially resigned from the committee after the passage of the Lend-Lease Act.
-He said at the time, "I still believe it outrageous to commit this country to the outcome of the war abroad and wish to limit that commitment as much as possible," he wrote Potter Stewart.
+Brewster said at the time, "I still believe it outrageous to commit this country to the outcome of the war abroad and wish to limit that commitment as much as possible," he wrote Potter Stewart.
 However, "the question from now on is not one of principle.
 It is one of military strategy and administrative policy."

 Since the passage of Lend-Lease into law, "there is no room for an avowed pressure group huing [sic] a dogmatic line.
 Whether we like it or not America has decided what its ends are, and the question of means is not longer a legislative matter.
 A national pressure group therefore is not aiming to determine policy, it is seeking to obstruct it.
 I cannot be a part of that effort."

 With the attack on Pearl Harbor on the morning of December 7, 1941, he immediately volunteered for service in the US Navy.
-During World War II he was a Navy aviator and flew on submarine-hunting patrols over the Atlantic.
+During World War II Brewster was a Navy aviator and flew on submarine-hunting patrols over the Atlantic.
 He served in the Navy from 1942 to 1946.
 After the war he entered Harvard Law School, becoming note editor and treasurer of the Harvard Law Review.
 In 1948, he received his law degree magna cum laude from Harvard Law School.